nens/turn/README.rst

 Introduction
 ------------
 Turn is a shared-resource-locking queue system using python and Redis.
+Use it in separate programs that acess the same shared resource to make sure each program waits for its turn to handle the resource.

 It is inspired on a the queueing system that is sometimes found in small shops, consisting of a number dispener and a wall indicator.